-I found Flagstaff Shakespeare Festival’s Shakespeare Allowed reading [Taming of the Shrew] really challenging (but still a ton of fun!).
+I found Flagstaff Shakespeare Festival’s Shakespeare Allowed reading [of The Taming of the Shrew] really challenging (but still a ton of fun!).

 I spent the afternoon working in the garden, and this play just kept turning in my mind.
 I finally sat down and re-read Katherine’s final speech.
 Suddenly one line jumped out at me:

 One more thing that really struck me here.
 I’ve also found myself questioning the possibility that some of Shakespeare’s plays actually need to be seen, and not just heard.
 I felt like the last two, reading them and savoring them like a really good single malt, was adding to my understanding and emotional feeling.
-But this one I realized left me thinking “Wait.
-There is something else going on here that I actually need to SEE, on a STAGE”.
+But this one, I realized, left me thinking, “Wait.
+There is something else going on here that I actually need to SEE, on a STAGE.”
 There is something going on here that isn’t captured in text alone; it needs visual cues.
-Is this not actually a woman who has been broken, but who have rather found a co-conspirator?
+Is this not actually a woman who has been broken, but who has, rather, found a co-conspirator?
 If so, this doesn’t come out in the actual lines (to me at least) but does in the feeling behind the lines.